Morse-Bott cohomology from homological perturbation theory: Orientations and Local Systems

 \subsubsection{Orientations for flow morphisms}

 Next, we explain how the orientation convention in Definition \ref{morphism} arise in application. \begin{definition} Assume $\fH=\{\cH_{i,j}\}$ is a flow morphism from flow category $\cC$ to $\cD$, such that $\cC$ and $\cD$ have orientation structures.
-A compatible orientation structure on $\fH$ is the following. \begin{enumerate} \item There are grading preserving topological line bundles $o^H_{i,j}$ over $\cH_{i,j}$.
-And over $\cH_{i,j}$ we have a grading preserving isomorphism
+A compatible orientation structure on $\fH$ is the following. \begin{enumerate} \item There are $\Z/2$ graded line bundles $o^H_{i,j}$ over $\cH_{i,j}$.
+Over $\cH_{i,j}$, we have a grading preserving isomorphism

 \item Over the fiber product $\cM^C_{i,j}\times_j\cH_{j,k}\subset \partial \cH_{i,k}$, we have a grading preserving isomorphism

 Over the fiber product $\cH_{i,j}\times_j \cM^D_{j,k}\subset \partial \cH_{i,k}$, we have a grading preserving isomorphism